Abibubble/icecapades/README.md

 * If you hold slide, then change tab on your browser, Tux auto-slides for the rest of the game.
 * Game is not responsive on all screen sizes.
 * When the user pauses the game, on restart, a lot of enemies are spawned.
+* The user can update score to 150 in the console to immediately get to the boss battle.
+This has been left in for testing and judging.

 ![Bethesda bug or feature?](static/docs/bug-feature.png)